 Info sessions are mandatory for students starting in the Fall.
 The simplest way to enter Running Start is to attend an info session during the Spring preceding an anticipated Fall start.
 Here you will be able learn the basics of what the program has to offer and ask questions about how well the program might fit your needs.
 Students anticipating a Winter or Spring start should also attend an info session if possible.

 The Compass test will assess the student's abilities in reading, writing, and math.
 Students must score at the college level in reading and writing to qualify for Running Start.
 Students must also score at the college level in math in order to take math or math-related courses in Running Start.

 Step 3: Apply for Running Start admission

-You can print a copy of the Running Start admission form here.
+You can print a copy of the Running Start application here.
 Please do not use the standard admissions forms for WVC as they will NOT denote you as a Running Start student and you will be subject to an application fee otherwise waived for Running Start applicants.

 Step 4: Meet with your high school counselor and fill out an Enrollment Verification Form

 Make an appointment with your high school counselor.
 You will need to meet with them approximately one month into each quarter to discuss what high school graduation requirements you may need the following college quarter.
 They will also assist you in completing your quarterly Enrollment Verification Form.
 This form must have your signature, your parent's signature (while you are under 18), your high school counselor's signature, your college student ID number, your school district, and how many credits you are eligible for in Running Start.
 You must submit this form before you can register for classes.
 This form is important as it will allow your tuition to be covered by your high school.
 Without it, registration might drop you from classes.
 You can find a copy of the Enrollment Verification Form here.

 Step 5: Meet with a Running Start adviser and register for classes